gotchoices/MyCHIPs/doc/Proj/Lift_Protocol.md

 nodes involved in the lift.
 In fact most nodes won't know much at all about other participants in the lift.
 This interjects some differences and potential complications.

+The current implementation only considers a case where a lift occurs as single thread rippling through a series of interconnected peers.
+The possibility also exists that a lift could split into two or more threads and rejoin later on.
+This would allow multiple low-capacity pathways to combine to match a larger capacity pathway somewhere else in the lift circuit.

+It would also be helpful to eventually model the case where each node along the way can retry multiple potential pathways until one is found that will complete the circuit at the desired lift value.
+Right now the implementation will simply pick what it thinks is the best potential pathway and then succeed or fail on that path.